numpy/numpy/doc/source/reference/random/parallel.rst

 .. _independent-streams:

+.. currentmodule:: numpy.random

 Independent Streams
 -------------------

-:class:`~randomgen.pcg64.PCG64`, :class:`~randomgen.threefry.ThreeFry`
+:class:`~pcg64.PCG64`, :class:`~threefry.ThreeFry`
-and :class:`~randomgen.philox.Philox` support independent streams.
+and :class:`~philox.Philox` support independent streams.
 This example shows how many streams can be created by passing in different index values in the second input while using the same seed in the first.

 .. code-block:: python

-  from randomgen.entropy import random_entropy
+  from numpy.random.entropy import random_entropy
-  from randomgen import PCG64
+  from numpy.random import PCG64

   entropy = random_entropy(4)
   # 128-bit number as a seed